Alexander the Great

 Legacy

 Alexander the Great died in 323 BCE when he was only 32 years old.
 Even though his life was short, his impact lasted for hundreds of years.
-People still study his life to learn about leadership, curiosity, and big ambitions.
+His reputation as a powerful ruler is shared with other historical figures like Akbar the Great.
+Today, he is remembered as a unifier and builder of one of the largest empires in history.

 ๐ŸŽ‰ Fun Facts